kamalj57/KEC-VMS/README.md

 # KEC VEHICLE MANAGEMENT SYSTEM 🚌

-This application was developed during the intra-college event `E-Horyzon'24` and won the prize 🏅
+This application was developed in two days during the intra-college event `E-Horyzon'24`, where we won a `prize 🏅`

 ## Preview
 ![Screenshot of the App](./images/1.png)